StefanB07/SophiaEats/README.md

 # SopiaTech Eats – Team U (2025)

-This repository implements a small multi-service food ordering system with a simple API Gateway and a React frontend.
+This repository implements a small multiservice food ordering system with a simple API Gateway and a React frontend.
-The goal is to expose the backend through clean REST APIs, wire an API gateway, and deliver a usable web UI, in line with the official specification (multi-service backend, API gateway, web UI).
+The goal is to expose the backend through clean REST APIs, wire an API gateway, and deliver a usable web UI, in line with the official specification (multiservice backend, API gateway, web UI).

 ---